cpp-cat/livejazznear.me/README.md

 - Implement HHJ crawler to find Events, Artists, and Venue
 - Implement an Event crawler that add Events, Artists, and Venues into database
 - Artists and Venues are mastered by exact name match (not case sensitive)
-- Use Agents with supervision to craw and insert Artist, Venue, and Event in database
-- Use google search to find official website of Artist and Venue
-- Master Artist and Venue - link same Artist playing in different bands

 # Sprint 1: Artist, Venue and Event Domain Model